darkenphp/docs/contents/frankenphp.md

 }
 ```

-start the docker with frankenphp
+To start FrankenPHP with Docker:

 ```bash
 docker run \